-For now we can only say that the present data are insufficient to decide on the scaling exponent $\al$ of the asymptotic behavior $c\,(L/r_0)^\al$ for the quantities $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>^2-3$, $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>-3\<q_\mr{ren}^2\>$, and $\<q_\mr{ren}^4\>-3\<q_\mr{ren}^2\>^2$.
-This is why we decided to generate another data set to investigate the situation in more detail (see App.~\ref{sec:app}).
-As we shall see, the new data suggest the scaling exponents $\al=-2$, $2$ and $6$ for these excess kurtosis varieties.
-In retrospect we will say that the volumes considered in the present section are large enough to reach definite conclusions for the large volume behavior of $\<q_\mr{ren}^2\>$, but not for the three excess kurtosis varieties.
+For now we can only conclude that the data in Tab.~\ref{tab:susc_vol_data} are insufficient to decide on the scaling exponent $\al$ in the asymptotic large-volume behavior $\propto(L/r_0)^\al$ of the quantities $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>^2-3$, $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>-3\<q_\mr{ren}^2\>$, and $\<q_\mr{ren}^4\>-3\<q_\mr{ren}^2\>^2$.
+This is why we decided to generate another dataset to investigate the situation in more detail (see App.~\ref{sec:app}).
+As we shall see, these new data suggest the scaling exponents $\al=-2$, $2$ and $6$ for these excess kurtosis varieties.
+In retrospect we will say that the volumes considered in the present section are large enough to reach definite conclusions for the large-volume behavior of $\<q_\mr{ren}^2\>$, but not for the three excess kurtosis varieties.